-Attest: Barbara G. Volk, Mayor, City of Hence .
-Volk, Mayor, City of Hendersonville Angela L. Reece, City Clerk Approved as to form: Angela S. Beeker, City Attorney STATE OF NORTH CAROLINA, COUNT Y OF HENDEDCON e in Henderson County, State of North pacity of Mayor of the City of Henderson d Angela S. Beeker, in her capacity as onville; Angela City Attorney, Witness my hand and notarial seal, this day of, 2021.
+Attest: Barbara G. Volk, Mayor, City of Hendersonville Angela L. Reece, City Clerk Approved as to form: Angela S. Beeker, City Attorney STATE OF NORTH CAROLINA, COUNT Y OF HENDERSON hereby certify that Barbara G. Volk in her ca L. Reece, in her capacity of City Clerk; and e in Henderson County, State of North Carolina, do pacity of Mayor of the City of Hendersonville; Angela d Angela S. Beeker, in her capacity as City Attorney, and acknowledged the due execution of the foregoing Witness my hand and notarial seal, this day of, 2021.
 My commission expires: Amy H. Knight